Frege/frege/README.md

 Meet Frege friends at [JAX 2015](http://jax.de/2015/), Mainz, and join the [Frege Session](https://jax.de/2015/sessions/frege-ein-haskell-fuer-die-jvm) at April 21st, 9:45.

+The [breating code conference] will take place May 4th/5th in Frankfurt, Germany.
+It solely consists of live coding events and a one-hour session will be devoted to the Frege language.

 **For discussions**

 You can contact the project members through the